 Let the fondant sit for about 5 minutes to firm up and cover your bowl of icing in plastic wrap.

 Use the egg cutter to cut out a shape.
 Brush a cake egg with a touch of water and position the fondant egg shape on top.

 You will get 4 egg cut outs from this stencil size.
 Discard any fondant scraps that have icing on them and use the remaining peach fondant to repeat this process and cover the remaining eggs.

 Repeat the entire process with the green eggs as well.

-Place 1/2 jar of gold luster dust in a bowl.
+Place 1/2 jar of edible gold dust in a bowl.
 Add the clear extract a few drops at a time until you have a paintable mixture that is the consistency of heavy cream.
 Please note that not all gold dusts are FDA approved and considered edible, so make sure you select one that is!

 Paint various stripes on the eggs.
 Add additional drops of extract as necessary because the gold paint will thicken as you work with it.

 Marbled Chocolate Eggs